Our Story

 Safety, Empowerment and Prevention programs to end domestic violence

-Founded in 1977, CASA is the official 501c3 domestic violence center based in Pinellas County, FL.
+Founded in 1977, Community Action Stops Abuse (CASA) is the official certified domestic violence center based in Pinellas County, FL., serving Pinellas and Marion Counties.

-We operate the area’s 24-hour hotline and emergency shelter; non-residential programs, such as support groups, economic empowerment and legal advocacy; Child Protective Investigative Team support; community and corporate training; and the CASA Peacemakers anti-bullying and healthy relationship school curriculum.
+In Pinellas County, CASA operates the area’s 24-hour hotline and emergency shelter; non-residential programs, such as support groups, economic empowerment and legal advocacy; Child Protective Investigative Team support; community and corporate training; Justice Advocacy including Injunction for Protection legal assistance, housing assistance, and the CASA Peacemakers school-aged anti-bullying and healthy relationship school curriculum.

 Our Humble Beginnings

-CASA was founded by Sr. Margaret Freeman in 1977 as the “Free Clinic Spouse Abuse Shelter,” a service of the St. Petersburg Free Clinic providing emergency housing for up to 8 domestic violence survivors at a time.
+CASA was founded in Pinellas County, FL. by Sr. Margaret Freeman in 1977 as the “Free Clinic Spouse Abuse Shelter,” a service of the St. Petersburg Free Clinic providing emergency housing for up to 8 domestic violence survivors at a time.
 It soon became an independent 501c3 nonprofit organization, able to expand its services with financial support from a network of caring community organizations and members.

 CASA Today